HeartStone: the parish of Sacred Heart & St John Stone, Ainsdale

 To be more effective is one of the loudest cries from the Listening Process: in the parish council – lay people sharing in responsibility – involving more parishioners in Christ’s mission – reaching out to people in need, the young, and young families.
 There will be no fruit on this vine without real growth and commitment in collaborative ministry.
 Thank God there is a real hunger for it in HeartStone; the gifts and talents are there among our parishioners, and those new followers who will come – even if sometimes they are as yet hidden!

-Already we have employed a full time priest, full time parish administrator, part time housekeeper, and part time club manager.
+Already we have employed a full time priest, full time parish administrator and part time housekeeper.

 Volunteers form most of the ministry undertaken so far, and these gifted leaders co-ordinate and encourage the teams: ministries in church and liturgy as well as in other aspects of faith.